rrohan2/cv-multitask-learning-project/README.md

 - `yolo_seg_depth/` – Final multitask model with YOLOv8 detection head
 - `ssd_seg_depth/` – Final multitask model with SSD detection head

 All other folders can be **ignored for now** unless needed for future exploration.
+We will arrange the repo for better readability in the future

 ## Run Inference Locally